 Of course, in any discussion of salary, variation across one factor reigns supreme: experience!
 Years of experience in the profession is one of the most stable predictors of salary, and the longer you are in the profession (or your specialty, employer, or setting), the more you will tend to make.

 3. Employer type

 Employer type affects PA salaries as well.
 The PAs with the highest salaries were self-employed or independent contractors, followed by PAs who work for an HMO.
-PAs who work for a Federally Qualified Health Center, physician practice, or single-specialty group practice reported the lowest median salaries.
+PAs who work for a Federally Qualified Health Center or physician practice reported the lowest median salaries.